 Students, staff, and faculty, may park on campus to the extent that spaces are available as follows:

-- Student parking requires a permit and is limited to areas designated for students with a valid student parking permits.
+- Student parking requires a permit and is limited to areas designated for students with a valid parking permit.

-- Staff/Faculty daytime parking is limited to areas designated for staff/faculty parking, with 'F/T' and "P/T" staff/faculty parking permits.
+- Staff/Faculty daytime parking is limited to areas designated for staff/faculty parking, with "B", "P/T" parking permits.

-- Parking after 4:00 PM is on a first come, first-served basis in the east, south and north parking areas, with the exception of disabled, carpool, and visitor parking areas.
+Parking after 4:00 PM is on a first come, first-served basis in the east, south and north parking areas with your valid parking permit, with the exception of disabled, carpool, and visitor parking areas.

-- The building 99 parking lot is desgnated for staff/faculty parking permits only.
+The 99 Parking lot is designated for Staff/Faculty parking permits only.

 - The person to whom a permit is issued is responsible for all violations of the Parking and Traffic Rules and Regulations involving the vehicle for which it was affixed.